 And the presidential follow-up:

-“We will never be a Socialist or Communist Country.
+“We will never be a Sot or Communist Country.
 IF YOU ARE NOT HAPPY HERE, YOU CAN LEAVE!
 It is your choice, and your choice alone.
 This is about love for America.
 Certain people HATE our Country….”

 (Trump, Donald, R-N.Y., U.S. president; Twitter post; 7/15/2019.)

-He’s right about one thing: “We will never be a Socialist or Communist Country.”
+He’s right about one thing: “We will never be a Sot or Communist Country.”
 Mostly because no Democrat is proposing or supporting that conversion.
 But what’s one more colossal lie among friends?
 Donald is a fabulist’s fabulist.

 Versions of the Republican trope “IF YOU ARE NOT HAPPY HERE, YOU CAN LEAVE!” have been around for many decades.
 Republicans love to accuse political opponents of un-Americanism and hating our country simply because those opponents have philosophical differences about how government should be run.
 Fox News’ Bill O’Reilly popularized this artifice during his years of punditry (before accusations of serial sexual misconduct came up and brought him down).
 Never mind that Trump obviously didn’t like our government as he consistently launched vile criticisms and knowingly false accusations against President Obama.